alexkrolick/react-lib-quickstart/README.md

 _Note: This is for libraries, not for apps!
 If you are bootstrapping an app check out [create-react-app](https://github.com/facebookincubator/create-react-app)_.

+## Roadmap

+See the [Roadmap](https://github.com/alexkrolick/react-lib-quickstart/projects/3/) for future plans

 ## What is included

 ### Basics